 Special day today in New York History!
-We are celebrating the 101th anniversary of when women won the right to legally vote in our state.
+We are celebrating the 102nd anniversary of when women won the right to legally vote in our state back in 1917.

 The demand for women’s suffrage began to gather strength in the 1840s.
 The first national suffrage organizations were established in 1869.
 By 1890 they merged to form the National American Woman Suffrage Association (NAWSA).
 Similar to other suffrage organizations like the National Woman’s Party (NWP), NAWSA made a national suffrage amendment its top priority.
 After a hard-fought series of votes in the U.S. Congress and in state legislatures, the Nineteenth Amendment became part of the U.S. Constitution on August 26, 1920.
 The Amendment states that “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”